kudobuilder/kudo/keps/0008-framework-testing.md

 ## Summary

 In order to ensure the reliability of Frameworks built on KUDO, it is important that developers of Frameworks are able to simply author and run tests that validate that their Frameworks are running correctly.
-Tests can be run in CI to verify changes, by Framework developers in their development cycle, and by cluster admnistrators to verify that Frameworks are fully functional in their Kubernetes clusters, across a variety of configurations.
+Tests can be run in CI to verify changes, by Framework developers in their development cycle, and by cluster administrators to verify that Frameworks are fully functional in their Kubernetes clusters, across a variety of configurations.

 This document outlines a simple, declarative test harness for authoring and running acceptance tests for KUDO Frameworks.